 Hence, the three phases are generally interconnected which results in substantial savings of copper.
 The general methods of interconnection are:-

-Star Connection Definition
+Star or Wye (Y) Connection

-In this method of interconnection, three similar ends a’, b’, c’ of the three windings are joined together at a common point.
+In star connection, three similar ends (start or finish) of the three windings are joined together at a common point.
 This point is known as star point or neutral point.
 The three conductors meeting at star point are replaced by a single conductor known as neutral conductor (or neutral).
 Star connection is also known as Y or Wye connection.

-If the voltage of a star connected alternator is applied across a balanced load, the neutral wire will carry three load currents which are exactly equal in magnitude but 120o out of phase with each other.
+If the voltage of a star-connected alternator is applied across a balanced load, the neutral wire will carry three load currents which are exactly equal in magnitude but 120o out of phase with each other.
 Hence, their vector sum is zero.

-i.e. Ia + Ib + Ic = 0,
+i.e. IR + IB + IY = 0,

 or IN = 0.

 In balanced star connection line voltage = √3 x phase voltage (in magnitude) and line voltage leads the phase voltage by 30o.

 - The current flowing outwards in one conductor is equal to the sum of currents flowing inwards in the other two conductors.
-It means that each conductor provides a return path for the currents of other two conductors.
+It means that each conductor provides a return path for the currents of the other two conductors.

 Advantages and Applications of Star Connection

-- Another advantage of star connection is that the neutral of the generator can be earthed.
+- Another advantage of the star connection is that the neutral of the generator can be earthed.
 In that case, the potential difference between each line and earth is equal to phase voltage i.e. VL/√3.